gbblack/mansus/03 Literature/Articles/Transitioning from the Attention Era to the Automation Era.md

 ## Citation
 ---
 ```
-D. Breunig, "Transitioning from the Attention Era to the Automation Era", dbreunig.
+"Transitioning from the Attention Era to the Automation Era", dbreunig.
 Available: https://www.dbreunig.com/2024/11/18/transitioning-from-the-attention-era-to-the-automation-era.html
 ```